A.

 ↑66%

 In April 2024, we received a requirement to “apply a quick fix to the Q-Reel experience to support complex question types.”
-This prompted a deeper audit of the existing practice experience and an analysis of the kinds of questions students encounter in JEE and NEET.
+This triggered a deeper audit of Allen’s practice experience.
+We found practice spread across homework, tests, and custom flows - but powered by two legacy interfaces.

 In April 2024, we received a requirement to “apply a quick fix to the Q-Reel experience to support complex question types.”
-This prompted a deeper audit of the existing practice experience and an analysis of the kinds of questions students encounter in JEE and NEET.
+This triggered a deeper audit of Allen’s practice experience.
+We found practice spread across homework, tests, and custom flows - but powered by two legacy interfaces.

 1. Third-party NTA web view